 You might’ve hiked the usual suspects near you (we love Palisades Interstate Park in Alpine and Stairway to Heaven in Vernon), but have you crossed a national or state park off your list yet?
 Start with Gateway National Recreation Area in Highlands, which will take you to the beaches of Sandy Hook, a historic lighthouse and tons of fishing spots.
 History buffs and STEM kids will have a blast at Thomas Edison National Historical Park in West Orange, where they’ll get to see his lab complex, film studio and inventions.
 As for state parks, head to Allaire in Wall Twp. to get a taste of the 19th-century iron industry; Island Beach State Park in Seaside Park for clean, empty white sands and an ocean view; or Jenny Jump State Forest in Hope for canoeing, picnicking and boating.
 The Cape May Lighthouse has 199 steps to the top, and you can visit the nature center/museum next door for some sea-level learning within Cape May Point State Park.

-When the kids have energy to burn or it’s just too nice outside to stay indoors, head to a next-level park.
+When the kids have the energy to burn or it’s just too nice outside to stay indoors, head to a next-level park.
 Overpeck County Park in Ridgefield Park boasts walking paths and sports fields, plus climbing walls, a trampoline web, spinning monkey bars and more.
 Regatta Playground in West Orange is tucked away in South Mountain Reservation next to Turtle Back Zoo and has a massive ship centerpiece complete with sails.
 Bridgewater’s KidStreet, built entirely by local volunteers, has huge jungle gyms and obstacle courses for kids to take on (don’t miss the zipline!).

-Spend the Day at an Amusement or Water Park
+Spend the Day at an Amusement Park

 Make a Splash on the Open Water

-Get the latest on the best things to do with your family in and around New Jersey by signing up for our newsletter and following us on Facebook and Instagram!
+Get the latest on the best things to do with your family in and around New Jersey by signing up for our newsletter and following us on Pinterest, Facebook and Instagram!

 Read More: